Medicare Supplement Plans in Kansas

 Disabled beneficiaries will have the 6-month OEP just like 65-year-old beneficiaries.
 During this time, insurance companies can’t turn you away because of health.
 Coverage is guaranteed; however, a pre-existing condition waiting period could apply.

 Insurance companies can’t charge more for those under 65 than they do for those turning 65.
 Beneficiaries will have a second OEP when they turn 65.

 Kansas Medigap Pre-existing Condition Waiting Period

 Avoiding this waiting period requires purchasing during OEP.
 Also, having “creditable coverage” can help waive the waiting period.

-If a break in coverage greater than 63 days occurs, the insurance company doesn’t have to waive a waiting period.
+If a break in coverage more significant than 63 days occurs, the insurance company doesn’t have to waive a waiting period.

 You should never cancel coverage until you have confirmed that your new policy has been approved and issued.
-Once the new policy offers you satisfaction, then cancel the initial policy.
+Once the new plan offers you satisfaction, then cancel the initial policy.

 Kansas Medicare Supplements Premiums

 When and where you purchase your policy will have an impact on price.
 Overland Park Medigap won’t cost the same as a Plan in Wichita.